metabase/metabase/docs/dashboards/filters.md

 If there are other cards that also have the field you select, Metabase will automatically connect the filter to those cards too (including cards on other tabs).
 If you later add a card with the selected field, Metabase will also try to connect that filter to the new card.

-To undo this auto-connecting of cards, you could click on the toast that pops up when Metabase auto-connects the filters, or you could manually disconnect the cards by clicking on the "X" next to the connected field.
+To undo this auto-connecting of cards, you could click on the toast that pops up when Metabase auto-connects the cards, or you could manually disconnect the cards by clicking on the "X" next to the connected field.

 ## Filtering dashboards with native/SQL questions

-If you're trying to filter native/SQL questions, you'll need to [add a bit of additional markup to your query](../questions/native-editor/sql-parameters.md) in order to use a dashboard filter with that question.
-For an in-depth article on this, jcheck out [Adding filters to dashboards with SQL questions](https://www.metabase.com/learn/dashboards/filters).
+If you're trying to connect a filter to a card with a native/SQL questions, you'll need to [add a variable to your query](../questions/native-editor/sql-parameters.md).
+For an in-depth article, check out [Adding filters to dashboards with SQL questions](https://www.metabase.com/learn/dashboards/filters).

 ## Wiring up dashboard filters to text cards